Borderline Personality Disorder and Bipolar

 Borderline episodes often involve an intense temper or episodes of rage, and during these times the sufferer might be tempted to argue against taking medication, or refuse on the grounds that they do not need it anymore.
 If you begin to feel like this, it is vital to try to remember that the reason your bipolar episodes have been so stable is likely the medicine you have been prescribed keeping the chemical imbalance in order.

-Learning to Cope With Bipolar Disorder and Borderline Personality Disorder
+Learning How to Cope With Bipolar Disorder and Borderline Personality Disorder

 - Track episode length.
 As I mentioned before, tracking the length of time an episode sets in for is important.
-If it continues past a certain number of days, it is important that you alert someone ASAP in case you are heading into a bipolar episode (though please also seek help for borderline episodes)
+If it continues past a certain number of days, it is important that you alert someone as soon as possible, in case you are heading into a bipolar episode (though please also seek help for borderline episodes).

 - Take your medication as it is directed.
 This is so important.
-Whilst there are not many medications currently being used to treat borderline, having your bipolar well managed will help to control your life somewhat
+While there are not many medications currently being used to treat borderline personality disorder, having your bipolar well-managed will help to control your life somewhat.

 - Embrace therapy.
 If you are offered therapy, then take it with both hands.
-The main therapy for treating borderline currently is DBT — dialectical behavior therapy.
-DBT has also recently been used for some bipolar patients, however firm results are yet to be seen.
-Talking therapy, in general, is also beneficial.
+The main therapy for treating borderline currently is dialectical behavior therapy (DBT).
+DBT has also recently been used for some bipolar patients, but firm results have yet to be seen.
+Talking therapy, is also beneficial.
 Many patients who have a diagnosis of borderline may have had some trauma in the past and working through this may help along the road to a more stable position

 The most important factor in moving towards mental stability is seeking help as soon as you feel you are becoming unwell again.
 If you begin to recognize signs of either disorder setting in, contact the relevant medical professional as soon as possible.